asutherland/aframe-buildling/README.md

 #### 1: Floor Slicing ####

-In the first pass, floor space is allocated where voxels at the current floor height exist and have an available voxel above fulfilling the rest of the vertical space needs.
-An 2d block space representation is derived to provide a marching "squares" type representation where anywhere between 1 and 4 path segments are desired for each square based on the number of exposed faces.
-This is done for all floors.
+In the first pass, we find groups of blocks connected via North/East/South/West 2d relationships for each "floor" (distinct y value).
+Informed by THREE.js' XZ ground plane where +Z is coming at the camera and +X goes off to the right, we declare north to be -Z and east to be +X.

+For each of these groups we compute a "VoxFace" representation.
+VoxFaces are about responsibility for generating walls; they do not describe actual geometry.

+VoxFaces have types: north, northeast corner, east, southeast corner, south, southwest corner, west, and northwest corner.
+A "north" voxface indicates a responsibility to generate a wall path that is connected to the "west" and "east" sides of the block somewhere.
+Such a wall inherently be north-facing, which is why we name it a north voxface, but it doesn't need to be a perfectly flat wall flush with the north boundary of the block or parallel to it.
+The west and east points can be anywhere along the west or east sides of the block.

+Similarly, a northeast corner is a responsibility to generate a wall the starts on the west side of the block and ends on the south side.
+We define things this way so that there is a clear owner responsible for determining how the corner geometry should work.
+If we generated separate north and east voxfaces then we'd need some way for the separate owners to decide a common point for the corner, etc.

+What about "island" or "peninsula" cases where there are 0 or 1 adjacent blocks on the current floor?
+Oh right, those.
+Yeah, they get their own types too: island, north cape, east cape, south cape, west cape.
+Why cape?
+It turns out those are basically peninsulas, but are much easier to type!
+So a north cape is a block only connected to its south (in 2d).

-#### 2: Face Planning ####
+#### 2: VoxFace Planning ####

-During the second pass, face-planners are provided with all the floor space slices and can claim and annotate specific faces.
+During the second pass, voxface-planners are provided with all the floor space slices and can claim and annotate specific faces.
 This allows for the creation of architectural features that span multiple floors or for the application of building-scale designs and patterns.